mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-llm-powered-fact-checker-walkthrough.markdown

 ### Design

-- I could have chosen a better theme/persona for the project.
-My goal was to build a real fact checker.
-Using a character from a famous movie who is kind of a screwball doesn't really match the tone of what I'm trying to build.
-The theme might make it easier for folks to want to take a look, but that's a casual interaction.
-After all, who really smiles when they click a link to see a app that just says true or false.
-One positive thing about the theme is that folks don't judge the output as harshly as if it were very polished and professional.
+- A more suitable theme/persona for the project could have been chosen.
+The goal was to create a reliable fact-checker, but using a character from a well-known movie with a humorous tone may not have matched the intended purpose of the app.
+While the theme might have attracted users, it didn't necessarily encourage them to take the results seriously.
+On the other hand, the light-hearted theme did help users be less critical of the app's output.

-- Latency kills.
-I know this already from Baldrick, Chat GPT, and the other LLM apps I've built.
-But, this project required a ton of calls when using the LLM to summarize and extract info from web pages.
-When looking at the logs for the initial few users I shared it with, many folks never got to a conclusion.
-They thought it was done before it was even half way though.
-It took way too much time to get all of the data organized and useful.
-Adding in intermediate events and comments helped, but still wasn't enough.
+- Latency is a major concern.
+Previous experiences with LLM apps already highlighted the importance of minimizing latency.
+In this project, however, the LLM's time-consuming process of summarizing and extracting information from web pages posed a significant challenge.
+Many users assumed the app had finished before it had even completed half of its tasks.
+Adding intermediate events and comments improved the situation, but more optimization is needed.

-- Front end isn't that bad.
-I used GPT to help with a lot of the CSS, HTML, and JS for the frontend.
-By the time I was done, I had a much better handle on it all.
-I think next time, I'll step up to using react instead.
+- Front-end development can be enjoyable.
+With the help of GPT, I learned to work more effectively with CSS, HTML, and JavaScript.
+This experience has encouraged me to explore using more advanced frameworks like React in future projects.

-- I'm starting to get enough reps at building these that I'm starting to feel the patterns I want to use.
-I'll write those up in more detail in a future blog post.
-In short they are around how to write classes that have a prompt and call the LLM, the execution of lots of async calls, and logging and feedback mechanisms.
+- Recognizing patterns is key.
+As I continued building LLM apps, they began to identify patterns in designing and structuring them.
+Some of these patterns involve creating classes with prompts and LLM calls, managing asynchronous calls, and implementing logging and feedback mechanisms.
+The author plans to share these insights in a future blog post.

 ## Conclusions

-If you go check out the app, take it with a grain of salt.
-It's pretty under provisioned (this is not a paid service and I'm cheap).
-It should work reasonably well as a fact checking API, or at least be better than a coin flip.
+Please keep in mind that the app is not production grade.
+It is under-provisioned due to cost considerations, which affects its performance.
+Nevertheless, the app can still function as a reasonably effective fact-checking tool, offering more accuracy than a random guess.

-I likely won't release the code for a while.
-It's quite a mess.
-Hopefully, you have a pretty good idea how it all fits together from the code snippets and outline I gave above.
-Don't hesitate to connect on linkedin to chat, share your experiences building, or pointing out a bug in my code.
-I hope you find something interesting and useful in it!
+Releasing the complete code is not planned at the moment, as it is quite disorganized.
+However, the provided code snippets and outline should offer a general understanding of the app's structure and functionality.
+I welcome you to connect on LinkedIn to discuss further, share experiences, or report any issues with the code.
+Hopefully, readers will find something valuable and engaging in this project!